 from accumulation phase if the parent didn’t have a TBA and the amount is the child’s proportionate share of the death benefit multiplied by the general TBC.

-On 1 June 2020, Emma (aged 16) received a death benefit income stream of $1.6 million as her father passed away.
-The income stream is within Emma’s TBC increment as her father had $1.6 million in an account based pension when he passed away.
+On 1 June 2021, Emma (aged 16) received a death benefit income stream of $1.6 million when her father passed away.
+The income stream is within Emma’s TBC increment as her father had $1.6 million in an account based pension at the time he passed away.

 ^ This is regardless of whether this amount is over the general TBC amount.

-* This is regardless of how much the child already has in income streams if the income stream/s were received as a result of the death of their other parent.
+* This is regardless of how much the child already has as an income stream if the income stream/s were received as a result of the death of their other parent.

-The changes introduced on 1 July 2017 mean that many clients, particularly those with more than $1.6 million in super, may need to revise how their superannuation death benefits will be paid to their beneficiaries..
+The changes introduced on 1 July 2017 mean that many clients, particularly those who have yet to commence a retirement phase pension and with more than $1.7 million in super, may need to revise how their superannuation death benefits will be paid to their beneficiaries.

 Depending on their circumstances and the amount of money they have in super, clients should consider:

-how exactly to leave any death benefits to their spouse and children to enable them to keep as much benefits they can within the super environment
+how best to leave any death benefits to their spouse and children to enable them to keep as much benefits they can within the super environment

 having a reversionary beneficiary in place instead of a binding death benefit nomination

-having some of their death benefit paid out as a lump sum and held in a family trust
+having some of their death benefits paid out as a lump sum and held in a family trust

 Explore retirement solutions for your clients